moditect/deptective/README.md

 ### IDE Set-Up

+🕵 To work on the code base in Eclipse, please follow this steps:

+1. Run Eclipse with (at least) Version 2018-12/4.10.0 and make sure it runs with OpenJDK 11
-🕵 To work on the code base in Eclipse, register an OpenJDK 11 instance ("Preferences" -> "Java" -> "Installed JREs").
+2. In Eclipse, register an OpenJDK 11 instance ("Preferences" -> "Java" -> "Installed JREs") if not already there
-Then run "File" -> "Import..." -> "Maven" -> "Existing Maven Projects".
+3. Then run "File" -> "Import..." -> "Maven" -> "Existing Maven Projects" and select the root folder of this repository.
-After importing the project, make sure that Java 11 is on the build path of the _javac-plugin_ module (right-click on that module, then "Properties" -> "Java Build Path" -> "Libraries").
+4. After importing the project, make sure that Java 11 is on the build path of the _javac-plugin_ module (right-click on that module, then "Properties" -> "Java Build Path" -> "Libraries").

 ## License